darktable-org/dtdocs/content/preferences-settings/shortcuts.md

 Shortcut actions in this section are applicable to all darktable views.

+If you have created any user-defined styles, these will be available as actions within a "styles" sub-section.

 ## views

 A single section is provided for each darktable view.
 Shortcut actions are only applicable to the selected view.